windsuzu/console.jay/content/english-grammar/Past Tense Common Mistakes.md

 > ✅ had disappeared ❌ disappeared
 > we use the **past perfect** to talk about events that happened **earlier in the past**.

+>[!question]- The two robbers \____ (leave) the building quickly yesterday.
+>✅ left ❌ leaved
+>- We normally use past simple when we describe a sequence of past events in chronological order.
+>- It's active because we are saying what the subject (the two robbers) did.